 - The Paycheck Protection Program (PPP) is a loan designed to provide a direct incentive for small businesses to keep their workers on the payroll.
 Loans can be for up to two months of your average monthly payroll costs from the last year plus an additional 25% of that amount.
 SBA will forgive the loan if all employees are kept on the payroll for eight weeks and the money is used for payroll, rent, mortgage interest, or utilities.
 At least 75% of the forgiven amount must have been used for payroll.
 Applications are currently closed due to limited appropriations funding.
 Applications may be reopened if additional funding is approved.

 Economic Injury Disaster Loans

-- The U.S. Small Business Administration (SBA) is currently accepting applications for Economic Injury Disaster Loan (EIDL) assistance.
-Applications can be submitted at www.SBA.gov/disaster.
+- The U.S. Small Business Administration (SBA) oversees the Economic Injury Disaster Loan (EIDL)- COVID-19 assistance program.
+The application portal is temporarily closed due to limited funding appropriations.
+Additional information is available at www.SBA.gov/disaster.
 These loans up to $2 million may be used by small businesses as well as private nonprofits to pay fixed debts, payroll, accounts payable and other bills that can’t be paid because of the disaster’s impact.
-All Indiana counties are eligible for these loans.

 Additional Funding Resources

 - Talk to your current lender or community bank.
 If they are an SBA-approved lender then they have access to additional SBA loans that you may qualify for.